 When I came to the post-bacc program, I had never studied Greek, and my Latin was extremely rusty.
 In two years at UCLA, I made progress in both languages (though Greek, you will learn, is always a telos).
-I also had excellent mentorship, from professors who gave me individual attention, cared about my progress, and could give me honest and advice and counsel about the at-times-intimidating world of graduate school.
+I also had excellent mentorship, from professors who gave me individual attention, cared about my progress, and could give me honest advice and counsel about the at-times-intimidating world of graduate school.
 I had opportunities to get a sense of what academic life was like–I presented at graduate student conferences, worked as a research assistant in the history department, and for the first (but not last) time graded undergrad papers.
-I’m now in my fourth year in Harvard’s history department, where I’m writing a dissertation, “Shifting Landscapes of Wealth and Power in Late- and Post-Roman Iberia: An Archaeological Study.”
+I’m now in my final year in Harvard’s history department, where I’m writing a dissertation, “Wars and Rumors of War: Archaeology, Violence, and the End of Roman Spain.”
 And though my research interests have taken me out of the classical world, the language training, preparatory work, and academic experience I got from my two years at UCLA aid me in my work every day.
 If you are serious about pursuing a higher degree and think you don’t have the language background necessary, I cannot recommend the UCLA Post-Bacc highly enough.

-I spent much of the Post-Bacc. year working on improving my Greek and Latin, as most do, and for that it was extremely useful.
+I spent much of the Post-Bacc. year working on improving my Greek and Latin, as most do, and for that, it was extremely useful.
 But the program also gave me a chance to stretch my legs intellectually, both in the setting of graduate seminars and in my own extra-curricular research (with generous faculty help).
 I was encouraged to explore my interests in Augustan poetry as well as Classical Greek prose.
-As it turned out, I have done post-graduate research in both fields: my M.A. thesis was on Vergil’s Georgics, and I’m currently finishing up a doctoral dissertation on Thucydides’ History, both at the University of Toronto.
+As it turned out, I have done post-graduate research in both fields: my M.A. thesis was on Vergil’s Georgics, and I finished a doctoral dissertation on Thucydides’ History in 2020, both at the University of Toronto.
 The academic training I received at UCLA, together with the invaluable practical guidance through the grad-school application process, played a decisive role in confirming my academic ambitions in my own mind and allowing me to pursue them.

 My time at UCLA was a vitally productive one for improving my Greek and Latin, and for providing me with the skillsets needed for grad school.
 The support I had from the postbacc program while applying to grad school was invaluable, and the community of friends and colleagues I made while there is still a part of my life today.
-After two years in the postbacc program, I joined the Department of Classics at Stanford University and earned my PhD in 2020.
+After two years in the Postbacc program, I joined the Department of Classics at Stanford University and earned my PhD in 2020.
 After time as a postdoctoral fellow at Stanford and Visiting Assistant Professor at the University of Notre Dame, I am now an Assistant Professor in the Department of Classical Studies at Indiana University Bloomington.
 I teach classes on Ancient Greek literature and culture while researching Greek intellectual history, performance aesthetics, literary criticism, and 5th-century theater.

-Currently, I am a second-year PhD candidate in Classics at Princeton.
+I am currently a sixth-year PhD candidate in Classics at Princeton.
 Though the post-baccalaureate program at UCLA did not prepare me for the rigors of winter on the east coast, it certainly made me confident in my ability to thrive in a challenging graduate environment, and I am fortunate and grateful to have found such support and guidance there.

 Madeleine St. Marie

-I am a currently a PhD Candidate in the Department of Classics at UNC Chapel Hill, working on ancient Roman foodways, landscapes, and economics.
+I am currently a PhD Candidate in the Department of Classics at UNC-Chapel Hill, working on ancient Roman foodways, landscapes, and economics.
 I can honestly say I would not be where I am today without the UCLA Post-Baccalaureate program in Classics.
-I came to Classics late in my undergraduate career at UC Santa Barbara, and struggled greatly with both ancient Greek and Latin, but especially Latin.
+I came to Classics late in my undergraduate career at UC Santa Barbara and struggled greatly with both ancient Greek and Latin, but especially Latin.
 I began to see the ancient languages as a necessary evil for my archaeological studies, making my work extremely discouraging.
 Over the course of my two years in the Post-Bac program, however, and with excellent guidance, I was finally able to overcome my struggles.
-I was not only accepted to an excellent graduate program, but with continued work, was certified to teach Latin at the undergraduate level in Spring 2018.
+I was not only accepted to an excellent graduate program but with continued work, was certified to teach Latin at the undergraduate level in the Spring of 2018.
 The Post-Bac program gave me an invaluable experience that has allowed me to excel in my graduate career.

 My year as a UCLA post-bacc allowed me to take numerous courses in ancient Greek, a language I began only at the very end of my undergraduate career.
 In addition, I took a number of graduate survey courses and seminars, classes that were tremendously beneficial in preparing me for graduate school and beyond.
 One of those courses, a seminar on Athenian topography taught by Sarah Morris, eventually led to a project for which I was awarded a Fulbright Fellowship.
 A seminar on the Age of Augustus taught by Robert Gurval helped broaden my knowledge of the period beyond canonical texts.

 UCLA’s post-baccalaureate program in Classics transformed me from someone contemplating graduate school to a motivated and viable candidate.
-I would not have been accepted to the PhD programs I was without the post-baccalaureate program’s language training and rigorous post-bacc seminar.
+I would not have been accepted to the PhD programs as I was without the post-baccalaureate program’s language training and rigorous post-bacc seminar.
 The latter helped me through the application process and brought my applications and writing sample up to speed.
-I am currently finishing up my PhD in History from UCLA in 2020 and am currently working for the History Department at UCLA as a lecturer.
+I received a PhD in History from UCLA in 2020 and am currently working for the History Department at UCLA as a lecturer.